gracefulife/clova-developer-guide/en/CIC/References/APIs/Memo.md

 * [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize)

-## Deleted Event {#Deleted}
+## Deleted event {#Deleted}

-Asks CIC to delete a memo.
-This Event message is sent in the following scenario.
+Requests CIC to delete a specified memo.
+Send this event message in the following scenario.

-1. Using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) Event message, your client transmits user's speech input to CIC asking to delete a memo.
+1. Your client sends CIC a user's spoken request for memo deletion, using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
-2. Once the Clova platform recognizes the request, it sends the request to your client using a [Clova.DeleteMemo](/CIC/References/APIs/Clova.md#DeleteMemo) Directive message.
+2. The Clova platform recognizes the memo deletion request and CIC returns it to your client, using a [Clova.DeleteMemo](/CIC/References/APIs/Clova.md#DeleteMemo) directive message.
 3. Your client displays the memo deletion request to confirm the intent of the user.
 4. Your client receives final confirmation from the user.
-  * When the user accepts memo deletion: A Memo.Deleted Event message is sent to CIC.
+   * When the user accepts memo deletion: You send CIC a Memo.Deleted event message.
-  * When the user rejects memo deletion: No Event message is sent.
+   * When the user rejects memo deletion: You do not have to send any event message.

 ### Context field